 |5.
 GoPet Treadmill||85%|

 We start our list of the best treadmills for dogs with the LF 3.1 Dog Pacer Treadmill.
 What drew us to it this treadmill was the high quality features, the durable construction, and the budget-friendly price tag.
-In fact, our panel of experts says that it’s one of the highest quality, yet cost-effective treadmills for dogs on the market!
+In fact, it’s one of the highest quality, yet cost-effective treadmills for dogs on the market!